 Sure, you can retire at 55, if you've planned for these items.

-If you want to retire at age 55, there are a few things you will need to consider that someone who retires later will not have to think about.
-Below I have outlined three major things to consider if you are serious about planning for an early retirement; longevity, health care costs, and your time.
+To retire at 55, there are a few things you'll need to consider that someone who retires later won't have to think about.
+The three most important factors in early retirement planning are longevity, health care costs, and time.